 In light of the rapidly changing coronavirus (COVID-19) situation, Troutman Sanders and Pepper Hamilton have postponed the effective date of their previously announced merger until July 1, 2020.
 The new firm – Troutman Pepper – will feature 1,100+ attorneys across 23 U.S. offices.
 Read more.

 Amy C. Foerster is co-chair of the Higher Education Practice Group and a partner in the Trial and Dispute Resolution Practice Group of Pepper Hamilton LLP, resident in the Harrisburg office.
 Ms. Foerster provides litigation, counseling and investigative services to colleges, universities and schools across the country, leveraging her broad higher education experience to provide practical advice in the myriad complex matters facing institutions of higher education.

 Ms. Foerster has provided extensive advice to colleges, universities and K-12 schools in areas such as Title IX and the Clery Act, employee and student misconduct, fundraising and major gift agreements, federal and state regulatory compliance, governing board activities and shared governance.
 Before joining Pepper, Ms. Foerster was general counsel and chief of staff at Bucknell University.
-In this role, she was responsible for all legal affairs of the university, served as parliamentarian for the board of trustees, and oversaw the institution’s risk management program.
-As chief of staff, she worked closely with the university’s president to advance Bucknell’s mission and strategic vision.
+In this role, she was responsible for all legal affairs of the university, served as parliamentarian for the board of trustees, oversaw the institution’s risk management program, and worked closely with the university’s president to advance Bucknell’s mission and strategic vision.
 Ms. Foerster draws on this deep experience working with trustees, faculty and administrators when supporting colleges and universities as they navigate challenging situations requiring consideration of those diverse perspectives.

 Before joining Bucknell’s leadership team, Ms. Foerster was a litigation partner at Saul Ewing LLP, where she co-chaired the firm’s higher education group.
 She previously served as a senior deputy attorney general with the Civil Litigation Section of the Pennsylvania Office of Attorney General, and was an assistant counsel with the Pennsylvania Department of Education’s Office of Chief Counsel, where she was primary counsel to the Office of Postsecondary and Higher Education.